 How to Choose a Closet Door Style

 These are great questions!
-But don’t worry, because I’m going to walk you through it right now.
+But worry not, because I’m going to walk you through it right now.

 Here’s some advice on choosing the perfect closet door for you.